Valeria Flores

-Valeria Flores (12 January 1973, Buenos Aires, Argentina), also stylized as val flores, is an Argentinian writer, teacher and lesbian queer activist.
+Valeria Flores (born 12 January 1973), also stylized as val flores, is an Argentine writer, teacher and lesbian queer activist.
 She is dedicated to queer theory and pro-sex feminism.
 She writes theoretical essays characterized by a poetic writing, and poetry.
-Along her published books we find: interruqciones.
+Among her published books are interruqciones.
 Ensayos de poética activista, Deslenguada.
-Desbordes de una proletaria del lenguaje y El sótano de San Telmo.
+Desbordes de una proletaria del lenguaje and El sótano de San Telmo.
 Una barricada proletaria para el deseo lésbico en los 70.
 She also carries out performances and workshops as forms of political, aesthetic and pedagogical intervention.

 Biography

 Born in Buenos Aires, at the age of three she moved to Neuquén with her family.
 There, she worked as a primary teacher in public schools in the city of Neuquén for 15 years.
 She is a Primary Education Teacher, and began several university careers that she "deserted", so her training as an intellectual and theoretical writer is rooted in a self-taught exercise.
-She currently lives in the city of Buenos Aires.
+She lives in the city of Buenos Aires.

 She was a co-founder of the feminist collective La Revuelta in 2001, and in 2004 she left the group due to personal and political differences.
 That year, she formed Fugitivas del Desierto – lesbianas feministas, a lesbian organization that carried out political, aesthetic, and theoretical interventions in Neuquén, Argentina (2004–2008).
 Together with the poet and lesbian activist, Macky Corbalán, between 2014 and 2015, she published the lesbian and feminist newsletter "La Sociedad de las Extranas", with a monthly circulation.
 The title is based on an excerpt from Virginia Woolf: "and we, who will remain strangers, will experiment", from the book Three Guineas.

 In 2009 she created the personal blog "heretic writings" in which she publishes her theoretical, poetic and personal writings.
 In 2011, in Buenos Aires, she was part of the organization of the Critical Dialogues of Lesbian Activism.
 That same year she co-founded the digital archive of Argentine lesbian activism, Potencia Tortillera (2011–2015), which seeks to recover the memory of local lesbian existence and activism.
 In 2012, she participated as the organizer of the I Celebración de las Amantes.
 Jornadas de orgullo y disidencia lesbiana, in Córdoba.

 In 2013, together with Macky Corbalán, she created the independent publishing house La Mondonga Dark, a project that sought to circulate unpublished and experimental voices in the field of literature.
-The publishing house ceased to exist when Macky Corbalán passed away in 2014.
+The publishing house ceased to exist when Macky Corbalán died in 2014.

 In August 2013, together with Noe Gall and other lesbian activists, she created and disseminated A Proclamation of Pro-Sex Feminist Lesbians in Favor of Sex Workers, in response to the advance of abolitionist feminism and the criminalization of sex workers as a result of anti-trafficking laws.
 Currently, Flores is producing intellectual activist work.

 In 2021, Flores published Romper el corazón del mundo.
 Modos fugitivos de hacer teoría.